This allows us to provide to you cost effective and complete solutions to bring your inventive dreams into product reality.

 Who is Controlled Capture Systems?

 Frederick (Rick) Fluck is the CEO and founder of Controlled Capture Systems.
-Mr. Fluck is a US Navy veteran with over 30 years experience in project management, software and hardware design and development, and product design engineering.
-He holds several issued and pending patents, including a joint patent with the Department of Energy.
-Since its inception in 2002, Controlled Capture Systems has successfully developed many computer controlled vision systems for organizations such as: NASA's Jet Propulsion Laboratory, 3M, the Alaska Science Center, GModelo, and many other large and small businesses.
+Mr. Fluck is a US Navy veteran with over 30 years’ experience in project management, software and hardware design and development, and product design engineering.
+He holds several issued (US7408461B2) and pending patents, including a joint patent (US7013245B2) with the Department of Energy.
+Since its inception in 2002, Controlled Capture Systems has successfully developed many computer-controlled vision systems for organizations such as: NASA's Jet Propulsion Laboratory, 3M, the Alaska Science Center, GModelo, and many other large and small businesses.

 A note from Rick: I have been designing interface electronic circuits for various companies and systems since 1987, including printed circuit board layout.
 I started programming computers when I bought a kit from Radio Shack in 1977 and in high school on a Commodore PET.
 From there I have learned Basic, C, Perl, JAVA, HTML, css, xml, php and other web programming languages.
 I have many firmware languages under my belt for various micro-controllers.
-I currently enjoy programming with C#, Java, Android, LabVIEW, and IMAQ (both are graphical programming and image processing languages), and OpenCV -the mother of image processing languages.
-I enjoy metal and wood lathe turning and milling, following blueprints that I design in AutoCAD.
-I am trained in silver smithing and lost wax casting.
+I currently enjoy programming with C#, Java, Android, LabVIEW, and IMAQ (both are graphical programming and image processing languages), and OpenCV.
+I enjoy metal and wood lathe turning and milling, following blueprints that I design in AutoCAD, and 3D design for CNC in Fusion 360.
+I am trained in silver-smithing and lost wax casting.
 I am a nuclear trained US Navy submarine veteran.